 Interestingly, Trebizond managed to survive a full eight years after the fall of Constantinople.
 It was eventually captured by the Ottomans in 1461.

 And speaking of the Ottomans, Trabzon happened to be the birthplace of Suleiman the Magnificent, one of the Ottoman Empire’s most influential Sultans.
 He ruled from 1521-56, and during his reign, the empire was at its zenith in terms of size and prosperity.

-However, despite the fact that the most famous ever Ottoman architect, Mimar Sinnan, worked during Suleiman’s reign, the Sultan never commissioned any major works in his hometown.
+However, despite the fact that the most influential Ottoman architect, Mimar Sinnan, worked during Suleiman’s reign, the Sultan never commissioned any major works in his hometown.

 Most of Trabzon’s architecture was influenced by the Byzantine and Seljuk styles.
-The city also contains numerous buildings once used by the thriving Greek and Armenian communities who inhabited the city until the 20th century.
+And the city also contains numerous buildings once used by the thriving Greek and Armenian communities who inhabited the city until the 20th century.

 Zagnos Valley Park